Rehab Centers Hall County, GA

 Lanier Treatment Center

-Lanier Treatment Center is an inpatient addiction treatment center in Hall County, GA that is situated in the 30501 zip code.
-Lanier Treatment Center offers inpatient opioid detoxification.
-It accommodates people with trauma, adult women and pregnant and postpartum women.
+Lanier Treatment Center is a residential treatment center in Hall County, GA that is situated in the 30501 zip code.
+Lanier Treatment Center Accepts cash or self-payment.
+It includes regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 592 Medical Park Drive, Suite A, Gainesville, GA 30501 in Hall County